search ]

 18. Increase PHP Memory

-If you receive an error message like “Allowed memory size of xxx bytes exhausted,” this setting can solve the problem.
-The `WP_MEMORY_LIMIT` setting allows you to specify the amount of memory available for PHP.
-By default, WordPress tries to set this to 32MB, so this setting is necessary only for values higher than that.
+If you receive an error message like “Allowed memory size of xxx bytes exhausted”, you can increase the PHP memory limit.
+By default, WordPress tries to set this to 40MB (64MB for multisite):

 define('WP_MEMORY_LIMIT', '64M');